Locking Out the Bots: Fail2ban and CrowdSec on a Modern Linux Server

 Turning brute-force noise into a quiet log

-It is tempting to assume that a small, obscure server is too unimportant to attack.
-The bots disagree.
+It is tempting to assume that a small, obscure server is too unimportant to attract attention.
+The bots disagree, because they don’t know you exist and don’t care.
 They do not target you specifically; they target every address that answers, indiscriminately and continuously.
-Scanning the entire IPv4 internet is cheap enough that anyone can do it, and the attackers are playing a numbers game where your box is just one of billions of lottery tickets.
+Scanning the entire IPv4 internet is cheap enough that a single motivated person can do it in an afternoon, and the attackers are playing a pure numbers game in which your box is one of billions of lottery tickets.

-The overwhelming majority of this traffic is dumb and repetitive: the same handful of common usernames, the same lists of leaked passwords, the same exploit signatures fired at every door.
+The saving grace is that the overwhelming majority of this traffic is dumb and repetitive: the same handful of common usernames (root, admin, ubuntu, test), the same lists of leaked passwords, the same exploit signatures fired blindly at every door.
 Because it is so mechanical, it is also eminently blockable.
-The defensive principle is simple.
-Watch the logs for the unmistakable pattern of an attack, and when you see it, slam the door on the source address for a while.
-Do that automatically, around the clock, and the noise drops to near silence.
+The defensive principle is simple to state.
+Watch the logs for the unmistakable pattern of an attack; when you see it, slam the door on the source address for a while.
+Do that automatically, around the clock, without a human in the loop, and the noise drops to near silence.
+Everything below is an implementation of that one idea.

-Fail2ban is a log-watching daemon with a beautifully simple model.
-It tails your log files, matches lines against patterns called filters, and when a single source address trips a filter too many times within a window, it triggers an action, almost always a firewall rule that bans that address.
-The bundle of filter, thresholds, and action for a given service is called a jail.
+Fail2ban is a log-watching daemon with a beautifully simple model that has barely needed to change in over a decade.
+It tails your log files, matches lines against patterns called filters, and when a single source address trips a filter too many times within a time window, it triggers an action — almost always a firewall rule that bans the offending address.
+The bundle of filter, thresholds and action for a given service is called a jail.

-The flow is: a log line such as a failed SSH password arrives, a filter’s regular expression recognises it, Fail2ban increments a counter for that IP, and when the counter crosses maxretry within findtime, the action fires and the address is banned for bantime.
-After the ban expires, the slate is wiped.
-The genius is that it needs no special integration with your services; if a service writes failures to a log, Fail2ban can defend it.
-SSH, web servers, mail servers, FTP, almost anything that logs.
+The flow is worth spelling out because understanding it is what lets you tune it.
+A log line arrives — say, a failed SSH password.
+A filter’s regular expression recognises the line and extracts the source IP.
+Fail2ban increments a counter for that address.
+When the counter crosses maxretry attempts within findtime, the action fires and the address is banned for bantime.
+Once the ban expires, the slate is wiped clean and the counter resets.
+The genius of the design is that it needs no special integration with your services whatsoever: if a service writes its failures to a log, Fail2ban can defend it — SSH, web servers, mail servers, FTP, almost anything that keeps a log.

 On a Debian or Ubuntu system, installation is a single command: